nirmit27/nirmit27/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [http://mishrayyhsnm2002@gmail.com/](mailto:http://mishrayyhsnm2002@gmail.com/)
 * 🧠  I'm learning JavaScript, C++ and Python.
-* 🤝  I'm open to collaborating on Web development projects
+* 🤝  I'm open to collaborating on Front-end Web development projects.
 * ⚡  I have a sweet tooth.

 <a href="https://www.github.com/nirmit27" target="_blank" rel="noreferrer"><img